 These two slots both conform to PCIe 3.0 version and offer 4 lanes.
 Hence while a Gen 3 NVMe SSD such as the Samsung 970 Pro would work to its full potential, a Gen 4 NVMe SSD should NOT be installed in these ideally.

 You must also note the sizes of each slot.
-The third M.2_3 slot, for instance, does NOT support the 2280 SSD sticks.
+For instance, the third M.2_3 slot does NOT support the 2280 SSD sticks.

-A highly noteworthy point here is that both of these slots support SATA SSDs as well.
-HOWEVER, with caveats.
+A highly noteworthy point here is that both slots also support SATA SSDs.
+However, with caveats.
 These caveats are indicated by asterisk symbols **** at the end.

-The caveats here point to the fact that certain SATA slots will get disabled if an M.2 SATA SSD is occupied in the slot in question.
+The caveats indicate that specific SATA slots will get disabled if an M.2 SATA SSD is occupied in the slot in question.

 *** M.2_2 shares bandwidth SATA6G_2 slot.
-Therefore, SATA6G_2 slot will get disabled if M.2_2 slot is occupied with a SATA SSD.
+Therefore, the SATA6G_2 slot will get disabled if the M.2_2 slot is occupied with a SATA SSD.

 **** M.2_3 shares bandwidth SATA6G_6 slot.
-Therefore, SATA6G_3 slot will get disabled if M.2_2 slot is occupied with a SATA SSD.
+Therefore, the SATA6G_3 slot will get disabled if the M.2_2 slot is occupied with a SATA SSD.

-So to learn how to check SSD compatibility with laptop or desktop, you have to first understand the SSD specs and jargon.
+So to learn how to check SSD compatibility with a laptop or desktop, you must first understand the SSD specs and jargon.